 Have you been to a bustling city like New York, DC, Philly, Detroit or New Orleans?
 Did you enjoy a hot cup of joe in the morning?
 Was your late night experience different, you had dinner and drinks and then caught a show seeing a completely different street-scene?
 You know the difference between the day-time environment and that of the night-time in those specific places.
 You can probably imagine the differences in the city you call home.
-Of course, because they're wildly different and they should be.
-So different, municipalities across the nation and abroad (London and Amsterdam) are peeling the two apart to think separately through their governance, funding, legislation as an economic development strategy.
+Of course, because they're wildly different and they should be peeled apart.
+The day and night use of urban cores are so different, municipalities across the nation and abroad (London and Amsterdam) are peeling the two apart to think separately through their governance, funding, and management as an economic development strategy.
 Each part is being taken as its own ecosystem with unique challenges and opportunities.
-Day-timers, traditional 9-5ers doing business in typical government centers have different food, transportation, development, and policy needs.
+Day-timers, traditional 9-5ers doing business in typical government centers have different food, transportation, development, safety/cleanliness, and policy needs.
 The same goes for the night-time users.
 Ever wonder what it takes to officially establish an “office of night life” in an American city?
 What legislation needs to be passed first or what your first policy project could be?
 What’s the make-up of the administration of the office who leads the evening-life?

 Here is a small look at Ft.
 Lauderdale's (FLL) Nighttime Economy division (NITE) managed by Sarah Hannah-Spurlock with responsibilities like film permitting, street performers, artist programming and overall management of the beach improvement district.
 The office came as a result of a deep-dive into the Responsible Hospitality Institute (RHI) 2016 study that resulted in the recommendation to establish the office and make the first position to initiate the new area of economic development.
 And the city decided to invest.
 The first position was followed by almost a dozen more hires including police, code enforcement, fire, and sanitation.
 FLL provided case-studies on almost a dozen US cities, all of which focus and function differently with the main goal being a vibrant nightlife and/or a supportive business environment to be successful in.
 The majority of cities split the responsibilities of the department into two parts; one being advocacy (vibrancy) and the other is more compliance, enforcement and public policy (business environment).
 While both parts contribute to important aspects of a unique night time environment, both require administrators to have a keen sense of policy.
 Digging deeper, two of only a few cities that focus on programming instead of policy are Iowa City and Detroit.
 On “the advocacy for life side” city employees focus on being a liaison to the city between the clubs, bars, restaurants, and entertainment venues.
 They advocate for the unique dynamics of night-time related layers such as employees, the building owners, businesses, patrons and bar owners.
 Even the residents, now that urban cores are looking to long term sustainability plans to include dense residency, are an important part of evening governance.